Mutahir-15/Marketplace-Technical-Foundation--AVION/README.md

 Highlighted achievements, challenges, and their resolutions.
 Delivered a final project presentation showcasing all features.

+# Day 6: Live diployment and Business Pitch Deck
+Activities:

+Deployed the AVION website on Vercel, along with its separate, password-protected Admin Dashboard.
+After that, I created a business pitch presentation that includes all the necessary information about the website, its services, problem-solving approach, market opportunity, and a call to action.

 ✨ Key Outcome:
 A polished application, an in-depth final report, and a successful project demonstration.